NVIDIA/tegra-uboot-flasher-scripts/README-developer.txt

 repo sync

 There are two separate repo manifests for this project.
 Use repo's -m option to specify which you want.
-Valid values are default (all required dependencies) and default-notools (excludes the source to potentially distro- packaged utilities cbootimage, tegrarcm, dtc).
+Valid values are default.xml (all required dependencies) and default-notools.xml (excludes the source to potentially distro-packaged utilities cbootimage, tegrarcm, dtc).

 Compiling Potentially Packaged Utilities
 ========================================

-If you have installed distro packages for the utilities mentioned above, and/or sync'd the default-notools manifest, skip this step.
+If you have installed distro packages for the utilities mentioned above, and/or sync'd the default-notools.xml manifest, skip this step.

 cd to the scripts sub-directory (i.e. the directory containing this README), and execute: